PaulEndri/eternal-return-project/packages/sdk/docs/README.md

 ```

 ## Docs:
-Check the typedocs above for more information for more information
+Check the typedocs above for more information or go through all the generated markdown here
 > [Globals](docs/globals.md)